7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 levels

-It’s okay if those terms are new to you.
+It’s ok if those terms are new to you.
 The main point is there are multiple ways to make the plot you want.
 You’ll see that in this book and in other peoples’ code.
-As you learn, we encourage you to practice empathy and think about how well your code conveys your ideas to others, including yourself when you look at it many weeks from when you wrote it.
+As you learn, we encourage you to practice empathy and think about how well your code conveys your ideas to other people, including yourself when you look at it many weeks from when you wrote it.

 7.10.2 The Relationship between Time Spent on Course and Final Grade

-One thing we might be wondering is how time spent on the course is
+One thing we might be wondering is how time spent on course is related to

-related to students’ final grade.
-Let’s make a plot to depict that
+students’ final grade.
+Let’s make a plot to depict that relationship.
+Below,

 instead of geom_bar